cran-task-views/Bayesian/Bayesian.md

 -   The `r pkg("bayefdr")` implements the Bayesian FDR control described by Newton et al. (2004).
 -   The `r pkg("bayesAB")` provides a suite of functions that allow the user to analyze A/B test data in a Bayesian framework.
 -   `r pkg("BayesCombo")` combines diverse evidence across multiple studies to test a high level scientific theory.
 The methods can also be used as an alternative to a standard meta-analysis.
-- The `r pkg("bayesloglin")` package is for Bayesian analysis of contingency table data.
 -   `r pkg("bayesmeta")` is an R package to perform meta-analyses within the common random-effects model framework.
 -   `r pkg("BEST")` provides an alternative to t-tests,